sdlab-naist/website/content/en/project/model-compression-retraining/index.md

 In this work, we used VGG-16 and ResNet-50 to evaluate our proposed methodology.
 The model size of VGG-16 was reduced by 81.10% with only 0.34% loss of accuracy.
 The difference of accuracy after applying the conventional and proposed retraining was only 0.11%.
 ResNet-50 was reduced by 52.54% with only 0.71% loss of accuracy.
 The difference of accuracy after applying the conventional and proposed retraining method with only 0.03%.

 ## Publication
 - K. Thonglek, K. Takahashi, K. Ichikawa, C. Nakasan, H. Nakada, R. Takano, H. Iida, “Retraining Quantized Neural Network Models with Unlabeled Data”, International Joint Conference on Neural Networks (IJCNN 2020), Jul.
 2020.
+DOI: [10.1109/IJCNN48605.2020.9207190](https://ieeexplore.ieee.org/document/9207190)